Jabbo16/py_zmq_test/README.md

 # py_zmq_test
 This is a simple test on how to implement zmq in Kubernetes clusters.
-We use kind for running local Kubernetes clusters using Docker containers.
+We use [URL/kind](https://kind.sigs.k8s.io/docs/user/quick-start/) for running local Kubernetes clusters using Docker containers.

 How to use this repo: